SEO mistakes to avoid in fintech webdesign

 Not planning your website structure

 You need to plan your website structure.
-Not planning your website properly, can have a severe impact to your hoped outcomes.
+Not planning your website properly, can have a severe impact on your hoped outcomes.

 All of what I’m talking about here goes into the planning, it’s a map to your destination.
 A destination that will change periodically.
 As your company grows so must your content to stay relevant, but don’t destroy what may have been built before without effective planning.